Skip to Content

 Asset protection from long-term care costs is critical to preserving your family's wealth.
 Our strategy typically includes establishing irrevocable trusts, optimizing eligibility for government benefits, and leveraging legal frameworks to shield assets from nursing home expenses.
 Each plan is tailored to individual circumstances, providing peace of mind and financial stability for you and your family.
 Engaging our experienced elder law attorneys ensures all protective measures are compliant with current regulations.

-Contact Us to Safeguard Your Future
+Contact an Elder Law Lawyer to Safeguard Your Future

 Preparing for the future is a significant step towards ensuring peace of mind for both you and your family.
 At J. S. Burton, P.L.C., we offer personalized, confidential, and proficient assistance for all your elder law needs.
 Our holistic approach and dedication to client relationships position us uniquely to serve the Williamsburg community effectively.